wouwas/mazepython/README.md

 main.py

 Script  reads in configuration file config.ini
 Handles basic logic.
-Calls othe modules.
+Calls other modules.

 ponychallenge.py
-    module handles ponny challenge connections to REST-API
+    module handles ponny challenge connections to REST-API.

 maze.py
-    Calculates shortest path and moves based on maze.json Has module mazeRoutes which could be  used to calculate
+    Calculates shortest path and moves based on maze.json.
+    Has module mazeRoutes which could be  used to calculate shortest paths.